-2. The different elements of the ICT are in an operational status (the connection is active and the terminals are in the relevant RTT mode) and the two terminals are communicating to each other.
+2. The different elements of the ICT are in an operational status (the connection is active and the terminals are in the relevant RTT mode) and the two terminals are communicating with each other.

 3. A Short text sequence is sent by the ICT under test.

-4. A Short text sequence is sent by the "reference" terminal.
+4. A Short text sequence is sent by the "RTT reference terminal".

 5. Check, on the ICT under test, that displayed sent text is visually differentiated from and separated from received text.